Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 Giving customers the ability to listen to a section of the music, to check it is what they are looking for will also help to increase sales.

-Features search as filter and search will allow users to hunt down what they are lookingn for quicker, and also allow them to filter their favourite genre of house music.
+Features such as filter and search will allow users to hunt down what they are lookingn for quicker, and also allow them to filter their favourite genre of house music.

 ### <b>*Marketing*</b>